Hyperobjekt/seda-site/content/posts/affluent-schools-are-not-always-best.md

 ---
 title: "Affluent Schools Are Not Always the Best Schools"
+displaytitle: "Affluent Schools Are Not Always the Best Schools"
 subtitle: "Learning Rates Reveal How Schools Contribute to Educational Opportunity"
 author: "Sean F. Reardon"
 date: "2019-02-12"
+hero: "/images/heroes/learning-rates-hero.svg"
 image: "/images/articles/racial-opportunity-gaps.jpg"
 scatterplotID: "article2" # used to name the JS file with the necessary states and prop attributes
 statustype: post